billhennessy/blog-chunky/content/post/2020/trumps-third-act.md

 ### March 16, 2020: Coronavirus

-If you were scripting *Trump: The Movie* and you'd have thrown in a global pandemic at the start of Act Two, what would be the ultimate complicating factor to segue into Act Three?
+If you were scripting *Trump: The Movie*, you'd have thrown in a global pandemic at the start of Act Two.
+Now, what would be the ultimate complicating factor to segue into Act Three?

 Of course.
 The hero contracts that virus that served as his nemesis throughout Act Two.